1965—MUSIC AND MY FIRST RICKENBACKER GUITAR

 Back to model cars, My interest and involvement continued to grow, as my creativity and craft both began to take hold, and new challenges arose.
 Primary among these challenges was a desire to create models of my original designs: subject matter that was unavailable in the marketplace.

-This phase of my involvement with model cars would continue until roughly 1970, when my marriage and a need to earn a living began to demand 100% of my time and energy.
+This phase of my involvement with model cars would continue until roughly 1970, when my marriage, the birth of my first daughter, and a need to earn a living began to demand 100% of my time and energy.

 NEXT—1966—MUSIC, ART, MODEL CARS